wanadev/snappy-canvas/README.md

     globalTranslationX: <Number>,  // Initial x translation of the snappy context (default 0)
     globalTranslationY: <Number>,  // Initial y translation of the snappy context (default 0)
     scaleLineWidth: <Boolean>,     // If true, the snappy context will scale the line width according to scale (default true)
+    scaleDashLine: <Boolean>,      // If true, the snappy context will scale the dash line according to scale (default true)
     autoResizeCanvas: <Boolean>    // Allow canvas to be resized when `SnappyContext2D.globalScale` changes }
 ```